VLP: A Survey on Vision-Language Pre-training: Downstream Tasks

 \section{Downstream Tasks}

-A diverse range of tasks requires a cooperative knowledge of vision and language.
-In this section, we introduce the fundamental details and goals of such tasks and divide them into five categories: classification, regression, retrieval, generation and other tasks, where classification, regression, and retrieval tasks are also known as understanding tasks.
+As shown in Figure~\ref{fig:downstreamtask}, a diverse range of tasks requires a cooperative knowledge of vision and language.
+In this section, we introduce the fundamental details and goals of these tasks.